McGill University, MArch

 ITESO Universidad Jesuita, BArch

-Bernardo joined Studio Rick Joy in 2021.
-He is involved in the design development of residential projects.
+Bernardo is involved in the project management and design development of residential projects.

 His international experience in design and construction of residential, commercial and hospitality projects while working in award-wining offices in Rio de Janeiro, Brazil and his native Guadalajara, Mexico has led to an authentic incorporation of diverse design approaches to create thoughtful architecture.